Measurement and Fairness: Discussion

-Further compounding this issue is the fact that measurements of theoretical constructs become more deeply embedded in and normalized by society as if they were obtained directly and without noise.
-They are incorporated into computational systems that make decisions about people's lives, standing in for the constructs purported to be measured, reinforcing historical injustices.
-We generalize Bowker and Star's {consequences of classification}~\cite{bowker2000sorting}: measurement models are active creators of categories and stratifications in the world.
-Broadly, ``measures are more than a creation of society, they \emph{create} society'' \cite{alder2002measure}.\footnote{Bowker and Star capture the notion that measurements create society through their discussion of classification in computational systems~\cite{bowker2000sorting}.
-To see how classification in computational systems might subtly but fundamentally creates categories and stratifications in the world, consider a user creating an account on a website.
+Although measurement modeling is fundamental to the quantitative social sciences, it has not traditionally played a role in computer science.
+As a result, researchers and practitioners are often inclined to collapse the distinctions between constructs and their operationalizations, either colloquially or epistemically.
+But collapsing these distinctions removes opportunities to anticipate and mitigate fairness-related harms by eliding the space in which they are most often introduced.
+Further compounding this issue is the fact that measurements of unobservable theoretical constructs are often treated as if they were obtained directly and without errors---i.e., a source of ground truth.
+Measurements end up standing in for the constructs purported to be measured, normalizing the assumptions made during the measurement modeling process and embedding them throughout society.
+In other words, ``measures are more than a creation of society, they \emph{create} society''~\cite{alder2002measure}---a view also expressed by Bowker and Star in their exploration of the consequences of classification in computing systems~\cite{bowker2000sorting}.\footnote{Bowker and Star express the view that measurements create society via their discussion of classification in computational systems~\cite{bowker2000sorting}.
+To see how classification in computational systems subtly but fundamentally creates categories and stratifications in the world, consider a user creating an account on a website.
 The website might require the user to select either ``Male'' or ``Female'' as their gender, refusing to create the user's account if one of these options is not selected.
 Bowker and Star argue that these kinds of design choices are fundamentally political: ``Seemingly purely technical issues like how to name things and how to store data in fact constitute much of human interaction and much of what we come to know as natural.''
-They are not alone in this viewpoint; indeed, Hand echoes a similar sentiment, arguing that ``measurements both reflect structure in the natural world, and impose structure upon it''~\cite{hand2016measurement}.
-This reflection and imposition is far from hypothetical.
-Obermeyer and Mullainathan, for example, show how a computational system that guides healthcare decisions for over 70 million Americans further entrenches racial differences in access and treatment in healthcare \cite{obermeyer2019health}.
-Underlying categorizations being treated as an unseen ``truth" without critical examination lends credibility to harmful practices. \looseness=-1} As a result, articulating the distinctions between constructs and their operationalizations is not a purely pedantic matter.
-Measurements of constructs that play a central role in society, such as ``financial stability,'' ``mental health status,'' and ``violent risk to society,'' become encoded in policy.
-Fundamentally, race as a category itself further entrenches structural racism~\cite{benthall2018racial,goldenfein2018profiling}.\looseness=-1
+As another example, many researchers have argued that race as a category further entrenches structural racism~\cite[e.g.,][]{benjamin2019race,hanna2020towards}.\looseness=-1} Collapsing the distinctions between constructs and their operationalizations is therefore not just theoretically or pedantically concerning---it is practically concerning with very real, fairness-related consequences.
+Moreover, because most computational systems are developed by computer scientists, the practice~of collapsing these distinctions is widespread~\cite{passi2019problemformulation}.\looseness=-1